 When an alert is issued, someone is going to be away from their computer, someone’s phone will be dead, someone will be in a position where they can’t see visual alerts, and someone will be unable to hear.
 The only way to reach every recipient, without delay?
 Hit them with multiple communications at once.

-For our automotive client, that meant taking three steps:
+For our automotive client, that meant:

 - Installing large LED scrolling signs to visually communicate emergencies, facility temperature and recommended hydration breaks.

 - Integrating LED signs with a fire panel interface to (a) automate text messages and emails to first responders, and (b) notify employees of emergencies on LEDs.
 (LEDs were also integrated with an existing speaker system, making the most of technology the client already had.)

 - Synchronizing time throughout the facility through a time clock interface.